parrenin/IsoInv/README.md

 # IsoInv

-A python model to invert isocrone observations in deep polar ice sheets
+A python model to invert isochrone observations in deep polar ice sheets

 # Files description